 Training, experience and an emphasis on safety can save a rider from these accident triggers.
 However, there are also many ways that other drivers cause accidents, and these are harder to avoid:

 When a negligent driver fails to take precautions and strikes a motorcycle rider, the rider should receive full compensation.
-I am determined to recover the damage award you deserve.
+We are determined to recover the damage award you deserve.

 State law requires all motorcycle riders under the age of 21 to wear a helmet.
 Riders age 21 and over may ride without a helmet if they have completed an approved safety course and have purchased qualifying health insurance.
 A police officer may not stop a motorcycle simply to check whether the operator or a rider has met the requirements to ride without a helmet.